-No type of credit or identification is standard throughout all media with the exception of motion picture or television credits which must abide by union rules if the program is produced by a union shop.27 Though identification is typically consistent within any given platform, industry standards vary.
+No type of credit or identification is standard throughout all media with the exception of motion picture or television credits which must abide by union rules if the program is produced by a union shop.
+Though identification as mandated by the guilds is typically consistent, industry standards vary.